Friday, 8 September 2017

 Adjustments

-Most R/C systems allow you to adjust snapflap volume in flight.
+Most R/C systems allow you to adjust the snapflap volume (the amount of snapflap) in flight.
 However other adjustments like expo and deadband normally require reprogramming.
-With OpenTx we can do better!
-My goal was to be able to adjust all the key parameters whilst flying the model:

 • Volume - max snapflap deflection